nt-hung/nt-hung.github.io/_pages/books.md

 author_profile: true
 ---

-## This is a list of my favorite books in the areas of control engineering, robotics, and applied mathematics that I like the most.
+## This is a list of my favorite books in the areas of control engineering, robotics, and applied mathematics.
+They are well-written and very useful to build our background knowledge in the areas.

 -  Introduction to Linear Algebra, Gilbert Strang, fourth edition, 2009